Ayaabudagar/TaskMaster2/README.md

 ## lab 29
 Saving Data with Room

+**Feature Tasks**
+1. **Task Model and Room**
+- Following the directions provided in the Android documentation, set up Room in your application, and modify your Task class to be an Entity.

+2. **Add Task Form**
+- Modify your Add Task form to save the data entered in as a Task in your local database.

+3. **Homepage**
+- Refactor your homepage’s RecyclerView to display all Task entities in your database.

+4. **Detail Page**
+- Ensure that the description and status of a tapped task are also displayed on the detail page, in addition to the title.
+(Note that you can accomplish this by passing along the entire Task entity, or by passing along only its ID in the intent.)

 ## lab 31
 Espresso Testing
 Add Espresso to the application, and use it to test basic functionality of the main components of my application.
 For example: